Situations in which an employment contract may be terminated

 - commits an error causing substantial material loss to the employer or if he deliberately damages the properties of the employer and acknowledged the same.
 Note that the employer must inform MoHRE about the incident within seven working days from having knowledge of the same.

-- is found to be drunk or under the influence of prohibited drugs during working hours, or commits an action breaching the public morals at the workplace
+- is found to be drunk or under the influence of prohibited drugs during working hours, or commits an action breaching the public morals at the workplace.

 - joins another establishment without abiding by the rules and procedures in this regard.